d43/oakland/README.md

 Violent - Areas characterized by high assaults and quality crimes.
 Auto Break Ins - Areas with very large spikes in auto break ins.
 <p>
-Website to be launched in early November, 2015!

 ## Process:
 Crime incidents tagged with latitude/longitudes, timestamps, and crime categories were loaded into a postGres database with postGIS (geospatial capacity).
 I aggregated these incidents by US census block-group shape files and by year.
 My feature table had a row for each distinct area/year combination.